unjs/unplugin/docs/guide/index.md

 3. Although esbuild can handle both JavaScript and CSS and many other file formats, you can only return JavaScript in `load` and `transform` results.
 4. Currently, `writeBundle` is only serves as a hook for the timing.
 It doesn't pass any arguments.
 5. Rspack supports `resolveId` with a minimum required version of v1.0.0-alpha.1.
-6. Bun's plugin API doesn't have an `onEnd` hook yet, so `buildEnd` and `writeBundle` are not supported.
+6. Bun supports `buildEnd` and `writeBundle` with a minimum required version of v1.3.0.

 :::